Skip to content

 To ensure that ingests are performed rigorously, consistently, and reproducibly, we have defined an Standard Operating Procedure (SOP) to guide the source ingest process.

-The SOP is initially tailored to guide re-ingest of current sources to create a “functional replacement” of the Phase 2 system - but it can be adapted to guide ingest of new sources as well.
+The SOP is initially tailored to guide re-ingest of current sources to create a "functional replacement" of the Phase 2 knowledge provider sources, but it can be adapted to guide the ingest tasks of new sources as well.

 Initial Minimal Viable Product: A CTD Example

 Here, we apply a koza transform of data from the Comparative Toxicology Database, writing the knowledge graph output out to jsonlines (jsonl) files.
-The project is built and executed using a conventional (unix-like) Makefile:
+The project is built and executed using targets in a conventional (unix-like) make command, operating on a Makefile in the repository.

 │ Usage: